 - Pause for 1-2 seconds, then reverse the movement and twist back to the left as far as you can.
 Continue alternating back and forth until you complete 8-12 reps on each side.
 Do 2-3 sets.

-Note: if you have a resistance band, you can add intensity by placing one side of the loop around your foot as you hold the other end while you twist.
+Note: if you have a dumbbell, you can add intensity by holding it and tapping the floor as you twist.

 5. Bicycle Crunch

 - Lie faceup on a yoga mat, with your lower back pressed to the ground and your core engaged.
-Place your hands behind your ears, gently holding your head.
+Place your hands behind your ears, gently holding your head with your fingertips.
 Bring your knees toward your chest to about a 45-degree angle.

 - Lift your upper back until your shoulder blades are off the mat.
 Be sure not to pull from your neck.
-Contract your abs and straighten your right leg out to about a 45-degree angle to the ground while turning your upper body to the left, bringing your right elbow toward the left knee.
+Brace your stomach and straighten your leg on the right out to about a 45-degree angle to the ground while turning your upper body to the left, bringing your right elbow toward the left knee.

 - Make sure your rib cage is moving, not just your elbows.
-Switch sides, and continue alternating from side to side to complete one set.
+Continue alternating from side to side to complete one set.
 Do 8-12 reps for 2-3 sets.

 6. Cross-Body Toe Touch Crunch